fsianglam/fsanglam/how/index.md

 ## How to play

+  - Bingo rules
-General bingo rules, specific rules we want to have followed for our thing
+  - Specific rules for our thing

 ## How to get, edit and submit your bingo board